Glaciers and Ice Ages in Virginia

 Source: US Geological Survey (USGS), The National Map

-Icebergs did float past the coastline of Virginia about 31,000 years ago.
-A pulse of cold water escaped from the edge of the ice sheet near Hudson Bay.
+Icebergs floated past the coastline of Virginia about 31,000 years ago, after a pulse of cold water escaped from the edge of the ice sheet near Hudson Bay.
 Barriers of ice which had dammed up lakes melted during different short-term warming periods and a flood of water/ice was released, similar to the way the Channeled Scablands in the State of Washington were created.

 Six "Heinrich Events" during the Wisconsin stage have been identified by layers of ice-rafted debris.
 On an average of every 5,000–6,000 years, these Heinrich events lasted about 500 years.
 The first Paleo-Indians camping on Virginia's Atlantic Ocean shoreline would have seen icebergs stranded and floating offshore 18,000-15,000 years ago during Heinrich Event 1.

-The current of cold water which flowed south was powerful enough to counter the north-flowing Gulf Stream, and carry glaciers as far as the Florida Keys.
-There are 700 lines today that scour the bottom of the Atlantic Ocean off the East Coast, showing where the current dragged glaciers across the seafloor.
+The current of cold water which flowed south was powerful enough to counter the north-flowing Gulf Stream and carry glaciers as far as the Florida Keys.
+There are 700 lines today that scour the bottom of the Atlantic Ocean off the East Coast, showing where ocean currents dragged glaciers across the seafloor.

-The energy of water flowing in the Susquehanna River diminished and sea level dropped in the cold periods.
-Instead of eroding the islands, the Susquehanna River shifted further south to reach the Atlantic Ocean.
+The energy of water flowing in the proto-Susquehanna River diminished in the cold periods.
+Lacking the energy required to cut through the exposed sediments, the proto-Susquehanna River shifted its mouth further south to reach the Atlantic Ocean.
+With each shift, the length of the Delmarva Peninsula grew further south.

 ...park-like forest of spruce, fir, jack pine, alder, and birch spaced far apart, with a carpet of grasses and scattered woody shrubs underneath.